magento/devdocs/src/cloud/architecture/scaled-architecture.md

 ![Core tier scaling]

 Consider an example that the core node instance type is _m5.2xlarge_ with 32Gb RAM.
 A service, such as the database, uses a considerable amount of memory (30Gb).
-Scaling to the next available instance size _m5.4xlarge_ provides 64Gb RAM, double the memory, and accommodates the growing needs of the database.
+Scaling to the next available instance size _m5.4xlarge_ provides 64Gb RAM, which doubles the memory and accommodates the growing needs of the database.

-Further optimizing performance includes routing traffic.
-You can route traffic based on the node type.
-By default the db node is isolated from the web traffic, so, as an example, you can choose to serve web traffic on the db node.
+You can further optimize the performance of the core tier by routing traffic based on the node type.
+By default, the database node is isolated from the web traffic.
+As an example, you can choose to serve web traffic on the database node.

 ### Web tier scaling